michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 				thetaCloud.write(SensorData{"topic", "value"});

-	ThetaCloud::emit()
+	.. cpp:function:: void emit(const SensorData& data) const

-		Method that calls the currently registered :term:`ThetaCloud::Emit` callback.
+		Method that calls the currently registered :cpp:type:`ThetaCloud::Emit` callback.

 		.. note::
-			Publishing data using this function **will not** send it to any :term:`ThetaCloud::DeviceWriteHandler` for consumption.
-The data will be sent directly to currently registered :term:`ThetaCloud::Emit`.
+			Publishing data using this function **will not** send it to any :cpp:type:`ThetaCloud::DeviceWriteHandler` for consumption.
+The data will be sent directly to currently registered :cpp:type:`ThetaCloud::Emit`.

-			To send data to :term:`ThetaCloud::DeviceWriteHandler`, use :term:`ThetaCloud::write()`.
+			To send data to :cpp:type:`ThetaCloud::DeviceWriteHandler`, use :cpp:func:`ThetaCloud::write()`.

 		:Method signature:
 			.. code-block:: cpp